httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 |`nonce`|Active    | {{signature-params}} of this document|
 {: title="Initial contents of the HTTP Signature Metadata Parameters Registry." }

-## HTTP Signature Specialty Content Identifiers Registry {#content-registry}
+## HTTP Signature Specialty Component Identifiers Registry {#content-registry}

-This document defines a method for canonicalizing HTTP message content, including content that can be generated from the context of the HTTP message outside of the HTTP headers.
-This content is identified by a unique key.
-IANA is asked to create and maintain a new registry typed "HTTP Signature Specialty Content Identifiers" to record and maintain the set of non-header content identifiers and their canonicalization method.
+This document defines a method for canonicalizing HTTP message components, including components that can be generated from the context of the HTTP message outside of the HTTP fields.
+These components are identified by a unique string, known as the component identifier.
+IANA is asked to create and maintain a new registry typed "HTTP Signature Specialty Component Identifiers" to record and maintain the set of non-field component identifiers and the methods to produce their associated component values.
 Initial values for this registry are given in {{iana-content-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-content-template}}.

 ### Registration Template {#iana-content-template}

 ### Initial Contents {#iana-content-contents}

-The table below contains the initial contents of the HTTP Signature Specialty Content Identifiers Registry.
+The table below contains the initial contents of the HTTP Signature Specialty Component Identifiers Registry.

 |Name|Status|Target|Reference|
 |--- |--- |--- |--- |